ClosureTree/closure_tree/README.md

 [Models for hierarchical data presentation](http://www.slideshare.net/billkarwin/models-for-hierarchical-data) for a description of different tree storage algorithms.

+Closure tree is (tested under every combination)[http://travis-ci.org/mceachen/closure_tree] of

+* Ruby 1.8.7 and Ruby 1.9.3
+* The latest Rails 3.0, 3.1, and 3.2 branches, and
+* Using MySQL, Postgresql, and SQLite.

 ## Installation

 Note that closure_tree only supports Rails 3.0 and later, and has test coverage for MySQL, PostgreSQL, and SQLite.